mercure-imaging/mercure/docs/index.rst

 .. container:: bullet

    mercure now supports `MONAI Application Packages (MAP) <https://github.com/Project-MONAI/monai-deploy/blob/main/guidelines/monai-application-package.md/>`_ as processing modules.
-Therefore, it can be used as lightweight solution for the clinical integration of AI models trained with the `MONAI Open-Source Framework <https://monai.io/>`_.
+Therefore, it can be used as lightweight solution for the clinical integration of AI models developed using the `MONAI Open-Source Framework <https://monai.io/>`_.

 .. raw:: html